w3c/trace-context/spec/30-processing-model.md

 1. The tracing system receives a `traceparent` header and may receive `tracecontext`.
 2. The tracing system tries to parse the version of the `traceparent` header.
-   - If the version prefix cannot be parsed (it's not 2 hex characters followed by a dash (`-`)), the tracing system creates a new `traceparent` header and removes all entries from `tracecontext`.
+   - If the version prefix cannot be parsed, the tracing system creates a new `traceparent` header and removes all entries from `tracecontext`.
    - If the version number is higher than supported by the tracing implementation, the implementation uses the format defined in this specification to parse `trace-id` and `parent-id`.
 The tracing system will only parse `flags` values